 The Fox Canyon Groundwater Management Agency (FCGMA) has required reporting of groundwater extraction from the Subbasin since 1983.
 Historically, groundwater extraction data from wells within the FCGMA jurisdictional boundary have been self-reported by well owners semiannually (Figure 2-5, Upper Aquifer System 2015 Extraction [acre-feet] in Oxnard and Pleasant Valley, and Figure 2-6, Lower Aquifer System 2015 Extraction [acre-feet] in Oxnard and Pleasant Valley).
 In 2018, FCGMA adopted an ordinance that required installation of advanced metering infrastructure (AMI) telemetry on wells that were equipped with flowmeters (FCGMA 2018).
-All agricultural wells were required to install AMI by December 31, 2018; municipal and industrial wells are required to install AMI by October 1, 2019; and all other metered wells are required to install AMI by October 1, 2020.
+All agricultural wells were required to install AMI by December 31, 2018; municipal and industrial wells are required to install AMI by October 1, 2020.
 Requiring AMI on all metered wells within FCGMA jurisdiction will provide for broader simultaneous reporting of groundwater extractions, improve FCGMA's ability to monitor and manage groundwater use, and facilitate implementation of this GSP.